Kyr4l/ei-universal-mod/README.md

 [Discord Server](https://discord.gg/nGm2mwakQx)

-A complete, Multiplayer-Friendly mod for Evil Islands : Curse of the Lost Soul.
+A Multiplayer-Friendly mod for Evil Islands : Curse of the Lost Soul.
 Inspired by EI-Mod, HG-Mod, and others.

 This mod features a complete rebalance of the Multiplayer mode.
 Adds new materials, characters, etc...
 Several bugs and inconsistencies have also been patched or worked around.